How to register a business name is one of the most asked questions on Google by business owners in Nigeria.

 - Under name and type, choose the classification of your business.

 - Then click Save and Continue.

-- Under the objective section, fill in new incorporation as a reason for availability search.
+- Under the objective section, fill in the new incorporation as a reason for the availability search.

-- Ensure you fill in all field marked red.
+- Ensure you fill in all fields marked red.

 - Then click Save and Continue to preview.

 Preview the details and make sure all your details are void of errors.

 You will be required to pay the sum of N500, to do that click pay by Remita to receive payment.